wellamaral2007/DailyCashFlowAPI/README.md

 ## Solution
-A HTTP API Rest that receive throw values of credit or debit with high-performance, reily, security and availiabality by PUT method and obtain balance value of day that can be called of digital App for control Cash Flow Balance and generate a report daily balance.
+A HTTP API Rest that receive throw values of credit or debit with high-performance, reily, security and availiabality by PUT method and obtain balance value of day that can be called of digital App(Angular for example) for control Cash Flow Balance and generate a report daily balance.

 For this API, we use GCP Cloud Servless services of *APIGateway APIGee, FAAS Cloud Function Staless with .Net Core, Pub/Sub Messaging, CloudSQL SQLServer, and Memorystore Redis* for agile to delivery, auto-scaling no need of maintain servers and operations, for easy to make DevOps.